smichaelsen/typo3-settings/README.md

 All configured values are available as TypoScript constants in `plugin.tx_settings`.

-You can also access tha values via PHP:
+You can also access the values via PHP:

     $configurationService = GeneralUtility::makeInstance(\Smichaelsen\Settings\Service\ConfigurationService::class);
     $allConfiguration = $configurationService->getAllConfiguration();